Solar Energy Technologies Office (SETO) Opens Small Business Funding Program

 Tips for Applicants:

-Read about the topic areas for the current funding solicitation, and decide which topic area is relevant to your technology (see solar topics; see all other energy topics).
+Read about the topic areas for the current funding solicitation, and decide which topic area is relevant to your technology (see solar topics).
 You can apply for more than one funding area, but your applications/details of your proposed technology solution MUST be different or else your application will be disqualified.